and carry it away,

 I am not after all better than this other person who I have used and abused all these years."

-"I am better than that and I deserve better"
+"I deserve better"

 I also suspect they are not going to do it out of empathy for a sibling- because to be a golden child means you are similar to narcissists - who substantially lack empathy in the first place.